ff87c3/crypto-expressionism/README.md

 The app fetches the live Bitcoin price every minute from a public API, processes it according to a specific pattern, and draws a line on the canvas accordingly.
 At the end of each day, the script automatically uploads the price values to a database using a cron job.
 These data are then accessible in the archive section and can be retrieved later.

+___

+The abstraction of Jackson Pollock's drip painting style somehow evoked the chaotic yet structured movements of cryptocurrency markets.
+At first glance random, Pollock's art was guided by an underlying order, as gravity, paint viscosity, and his physical gestures all played a role in shaping the composition.
+Breaking away from representational art, the process itself became as important as the final work.
+Initially valued for its radicalism, his paintings quickly turned into investment opportunities, with their value reaching record highs in contemporary art and disconnecting from any intrinsic creative worth.
+Bitcoin was revolutionary in its own way.
+Born out of a desire for decentralized financial autonomy, transparency, and peer-to-peer transactions, it dematerialized the concept of currency to a new level.
+As a highly volatile asset, it didn't take long for it to lose its essence, becoming a perfect object of speculation.
+Although the visual representation of its price movements on the screen seems erratic, it is tightly linked to the rational flow of its transactions - a blend of order and chaos.